jeanlucdupont/RFPResponder/README.md

 # RFPResponder

+A prototype that uses Amazon Bedrock (Titan v2) to auto-classify and pre-fill security questionnaires.
+It reduces manual effort while keeping human oversight.

 **RFPResponder** is an AWS-powered framework to **automatically draft answers to security questionnaires and RFPs** by reusing canonical answers and mapping them to policy excerpts.

 Instead of manually filling in dozens of repetitive *Yes / No / Number* answers, RFPResponder lets you: